dancarlton/rinse/README.md

-# rinsed - Car Wash Booking Web App
+# rinse - Car Wash Booking Web App

-rinsed is a web app designed to simplify the process of booking car washing services.
+rinse is a web app designed to simplify the process of booking car washing services.
 Whether you're a car owner looking for a quick wash or a skilled car washer seeking clients, rinsed has you covered.

 ## Features